Equals182/eqFTP/README.md

 eqFTP
 =====

 *My hands are sweaty!
-They stick to my table and I cant type!
-Donate for air conditioner!*
+They stick to my table so I can't type!
+Donate for air conditioner! <3*

 ### [Help with translations!](https://github.com/Equals182/eqFTP/wiki/1.6-Frequently-Asked-Questions#how-can-i-translate-this-extension-to-language-of-my-people)